survivejs/react-book/manuscript/implementing_kanban/06_drag_and_drop.md

 moving from 3310916b-5b59-40e6-8a98-370f9c194e16 to 939fb627-1d56-4b57-89ea-04207dbfb405
 ```

-We can develop the logic next.

 ## Adding Action and Store Method for Moving

-XXX

 The logic of drag and drop goes as follows.
 Suppose we have a lane containing notes A, B, C. In case we move A below C we should end up with B, C, A. In case we have another list, say D, E, F, and move A to the beginning of it, we should end up with B, C and A, D, E, F.

 In our case, we'll get some extra complexity due to lane to lane dragging.
 When we move a `Note`, we know its original position and the intended target position. `Lane` knows what `Notes` belong to it by id.
-We are going to need some way to tell `LaneStore` that it should perform the logic over given notes.
+We are going to need some way to tell `LaneStore` that it should perform the logic over the given notes.
 A good starting point is to define `LaneActions.move`:

 **app/actions/LaneActions.js**